 A tribute to the life and work of Brian Torode

-St. George’s Church in Taunton replaces an earlier chapel situated in The Crescent, Taunton, which was opened in the summer of 1822 and is now used as The Masonic Hall.
+St. George’s Roman Catholic Church in Taunton replaced an earlier chapel situated in The Crescent, Taunton, which was opened in the summer of 1822 and is now used as The Masonic Hall.

 In 1858 Canon John Mitchell was given the present site at the top of Billet Street by the Franciscan Convent so that he might build a new and larger church.
 He employed the architect Benjamin Bucknall to draw up his plans with ‘a spire to rival that of Salisbury’.
-There is a beautiful framed engraving of the architect’s plan hanging in St. George’s Rectory.
-The cost of the Church, minus the tower and without altars, was a figure just below £4,000.
-The tower was added some years later at a cost of less than £1,000.
-The first stone of St. George’s Church was laid on 19th August 1858, by the Right Rev William Clifford, the Bishop of Clifton, and the building work commenced.
-The church was opened on 24th April 1860.
+There is a beautiful framed lithograph of the architect’s plan hanging in St. George’s Rectory and there is also my earlier engraving, that I have included above, which shows the tower situated to the south of the nave.
+According to Charles Winter, the parish historian, ‘the deed of conversion of the site recorded that the cost of building the church, minus the tower and without the altars, was just below £4,000.
+The tower was added some years later at a cost of less than £1,000.’

-St. George’s Church uses an early fourteenth century style and is constructed from red sandstone rubble with Bath stone ashlar dressings.
+Bucknall utilized a fourteenth century Decorated style for his church in Taunton and it was constructed using red sandstone Monkton rubble with Bath stone ashlar dressings.
 It consists of a clerestoried nave with aisles, chancel and side chapels which are dedicated to Our Lady and St. Joseph, respectively.
 The nave aisles have lean-to roofs and the effect of the ‘west’ end from Billet Street is reminiscent of A.W.
 N. Pugin’s Church of St. Marie, Derby.
 The open timber roofs are supported by wall shafts to nave and chancel and carved angels play musical instruments on the corbels of the nave roof.
-However, there is evidence of cheese-paring throughout the building.

 Above the Organ Gallery is the ringing chamber where eight ropes soar heavenwards toward the eight tubular bells which are held in a tall wooden frame above.
 Four large brick quoins are inserted beneath the parapet to carry the spire which was never built.

-During the mid 1990’s £30,000 was raised to carry out urgent work on the tower.
+During my time in Taunton £30,000 was raised to carry out urgent work on the tower.
 Here exposure to the elements had meant that remedial measures were required, especially to the pinnacles at the crown.
 The pinnacles consisted of large pieces of stone set on top of each other and secured with iron dowels at their centres.
 Due to rusting, the dowels expanded and caused cracks in the stone.
-This process called ‘jacking’ had the potential of producing spiralling deterioration by letting in more water, causing increased rusting and yet more cracking – with the resultant danger of split and loose areas of high level stonework.
+This process called ‘jacking’ had the potential of producing spiralling deterioration by letting in more water, causing increased rusting and yet more cracking – with the resultant danger of split and loose areas of high-level stonework.
 The philosophy of repair retained as much of the historic fabric as possible.
-Pinnacles were dismantled and stainless steel dowels were installed.
+Pinnacles were dismantled and stainless-steel dowels were installed.
 Decayed stonework was conserved by using up to twenty coats of limewater and significantly missing areas were re-carved and smaller areas repaired using mortar repairs.
 The long crack in the west window was stitched using stainless steel pins.

 On entering St. George’s from Billet Street the first point of interest has to be the fine memorial cross on the right hand side of the tower porch, erected in memory of those who fell in the Great War of 1914-1918.